-Paul Greatorex Barrister of 11 King's Bench Walk Review
+Paul Greatorex Education Lawyer of 11 King's Bench Walk: Review

 Substandard work, poor understanding of risk/reputational risk/cost benefit/analysis, troubling communication, poor client care and poor understanding of people.